-''' protect.rules.sql-injection Use the following properties to override a specific Protect rule.
-The key is the rule ID in the Contrast UI with dashes replaced by underscores. sql-injection: Set the mode of the rule.
+protect.rules.sql-injection Use the following settings to configure the sql-injection rule. ------ sql-injection: Set the mode of the rule.
 Value options are 'monitor', 'block', 'block_at_perimeter', or off.
-Note - If a setting says, "if blocking is enabled", the setting can be 'block' or 'block_at_perimeter'. mode: off Tell the agent to detect when semantic analysis of the query reveals tautologies used in exfiltration attacks (e.g., \"or \# 1=1\" or \"or 2<>3\").
-The agent blocks if blocking is enabled. detect tautologies: true Tell the agent to detect when semantic analysis of the query reveals the invocation of dangerous functions typically used in weaponized exploits.
+Note - If a setting says, "if blocking is enabled", the setting can be 'block' or 'block_at_perimeter'. mode: off Tell the agent to detect when semantic analysis of the query reveals tautologies used in exfiltration attacks (e.g., "or 1=1" or "or 2<>3").
+The agent blocks if blocking is enabled. '''

+''' detect_tautologies: true Tell the agent to detect when semantic analysis of the query reveals the invocation of dangerous functions typically used in weaponized exploits.
 The agent blocks if blocking is enabled. detect_dangerous_functions: true Tell the agent to detect when semantic analysis of the query reveals chained queries, which is uncommon in normal usage but common in exploit.
 The agent blocks if blocking is enabled. detect_chained_queries: true Tell the agent to detect when semantic analysis of the query reveals database queries are being made for system tables and sensitive information.
 The agent blocks if blocking is enabled. detect_suspicious_unions: true \